csev/json-ld-fail/README.md

 JSON-LD sucks for APIs - period.
 Its out of the box performance is abhorrent.

-Some of the major performance suckage can be explained away if we could magically improve hosting plans, and make the most magical of possible JSON-LD implementations - but even with this there is over an order of magintude of performance cost to parse JSON-LD than to parse JSON because of the requirment to transform an infinite number of equivalent forms into a single cannonical form.
+Some of the major performance suckage can be explained away if we could magically improve hosting plans, and make the most magical of JSON-LD implementation - but even with this there is over an order of magintude of performance cost to parse JSON-LD than to parse JSON because of the requirment to transform an infinite number of equivalent forms into a single cannonical form.

-Ultimately it means if a large scale operator started using JSON-LD bases APIs heavily to enable a distributed LMS - so we get to the point where the core servers are spending more time servicing standards-based API calls rather than generating UI markup - it will require somewhere between 10 and 100 times more compute power to support JSON-LD than simply
+Ultimately it means if a laegr scale operator started using JSON-LD bases APIs heavily to enable a distributed LMS - so we get to the point where the core servers are spending more time servicing standards-based API calls rather than generating UI markup - it will require somewhere between 10 and 100 times more compute power to support JSON-LD than simply